awohletz/electron-prisma-trpc-example/README.md

 In `src/server/main.ts`, `ipcMain` listens for those IPC requests and fowards them to the tRPC server.
 To enable this, I built a `ipcRequestHandler` function, which is a customized version of [tRPC's fetchRequestHandler](https://trpc.io/docs/v10/fetch).
 Instead of sending fetch API Request and Response objects, which cannot be serialized over IPC, it sends plain JSON objects and converts them to Response objects in the Renderer code.

+## Prisma usage
+electron-prisma-trpc-example uses Prisma to manage the SQLite database.
+To enable this, I had to leave the Prisma binaries out of app.asar.
+They do not work when packed inside app.asar.
+To leave them out, I specified them as excluded files in electron-builder.yml and as extraResources.
+Then I pass the query engine and migration engine paths from extraResources into the Prisma client constructor and the Prisma migrate command.

+To create a universal build on Mac M1 and Mac Intel, the build and install scripts pack both sets of Prisma binaries.

 ## Signing, notarizing, and publishing
 The `electron-builder.yml` file has configuration to sign and notarize the app for Mac, Windows, and Linux.
 You'll have to customize this file to enter your own publisher and app info.

-See https://github.com/awohletz/electron-prisma-trpc-example for an example repo that holds the releases for this app.
+See https://github.com/awohletz/electron-prisma-trpc-example-releases for an example repo that holds the releases for this app.
 I publish releases to that repo using the `npm run publish` script.